 Tissue vasculature is essential to maintaining its viability and functionality, however, there are currently no simple ways to create thick vascularized tissue.
-This vascularity kit enables researchers to create thick vascularized tissue casted in a hydrogel with any vascular network design.
+This protocol enables researchers to create thick vascularized tissue cast in a hydrogel with any vascular network design.
 The tissue unit created with this kit can be easily connected to other tissue units and pumps.

 You Will Need

 - Allevi vascularization chip

 - 1.5 mL 20% w/v GelMA